Jewish Wedding Ceremony: God's Covenant of Love & Grace

 📖 Reading

-Hosea 1–3 — God’s covenant love shown through the prophet’s marriage.
+Hosea 1–3 — God’s covenant love shown through the prophet’s marriage to an unfaithful woman.

 📖 Key Passages